0GiS0/azure-dev-center-demos/README.md

 --parameters @tmp/win11-with-vscode-parameters.json
 ```

-Build the image using run command
+Ok, we have the image template but now we need to create an image inside the library.
+Let's run Azure Image Builder to create it:

 ```bash
 az image builder run \